 Outdoor exploration tools: magnifying glass, collapsible cup

-or collapsible water bottle , water bottle sling, spork, sleeping bag, flashlight, hand-warmers, Stick-Lets, field guides, vest with lots of pockets for gear, binoculars, telescope, raincoat or rain parka, headlamp, compass, lantern, multi-tool.
+or collapsible water bottle , water bottle sling, spork, sleeping bag, flashlight, or crank flashlight, hand-warmers, Stick-Lets, field guides, vest with lots of pockets for gear, binoculars, telescope, raincoat or rain parka, headlamp, compass, lantern, multi-tool.
 (Thanks to Gillian for these suggestions.)

 One of my kids’ favorite activities was surprisingly affordable bagpiping lessons with a gentleman who’d once been Pipe Major for Scotland’s Black Watch.
 One-time or ongoing classes can expand on nearly every interest or create new ones.
 For teens, one-on-one mentoring in an area of passionate interest is even better.
 Here are some ways you can connect teens to experts in all sorts of fields.
 Class ideas?

 My oldest son was the youngest member of a model railroad club and almost never missed their regular meetings.
 Give a membership to an organization that fits your child’s quirky passions.
 You can purchase memberships to the local historical society, rock collector’s group, chess club, amateur archaeology organization, herpetology society, magician’s guild, whatever builds on a young person’s fascination.
 Be sure to read newsletters, attend classes, and otherwise enjoy member benefits.
 Other possibilities include:

 Make this an adult-child activity for young children, for older kids buy two or more passes so they can go with friends.

 These are special occasions, ones that’ll stay in their memories.
 Don’t forget to take pictures when you arrive.